Address

 - languages (Lithuanian language and literature, other native languages (Belorussian, Polish, Russian, German), foreign languages);

-- natural sciences (nature and human, biology, chemistry, physics, natural sciences);
+- mathematics, natural sciences and technological education (mathematics, informatics, natural sciences, biology, chemistry, physics, technologies);

-- social sciences (history, geography, citizenship, social and public activity, economics and entrepreneurship);
+- social sciences (ethnic culture, history, geography, basics of citizenship, economics and entrepreneurship);

 - the arts (art, music);